fdifrison/intergalacticGuidesForCoders/Java/Manual_Java.md

 myPhone = new Mobile(); // ERROR the class Desk was declared to hold the variable "myPhone"!
 ```

-N.B. a good practice is to start interfaces names with the capital `I` (independently by the name that follows).
 N.B.
 Methods implemented in the Interface are inherently `abstract` even if not explicitly stated.
 N.B.
 Java libraries make extensive use of interfaces!